iodigital-com/techhub/src/content/articles/the-file-system-access-api.md

 ---
-title: "The File System Access API: Unlocking New Possibilities for Web Developers"
+title: 'The File System Access API: Unlocking New Possibilities for Web Developers'
-date: "2023-02-03"
+date: '2023-02-03'
-images: ["/articles/file-system-access-api/file-system-access-api-hero.webp"]
+images: ['/articles/file-system-access-api/file-system-access-api-hero.webp']
-summary: "An incredibly powerful API exists to access the local file system of a user.
-Let’s have a look at how this works and why this could be interesting for your next project."
+summary: 'An incredibly powerful API exists to access the local file system of a user.
+Let’s have a look at how this works and why this could be interesting for your next project.'
-authors: ["dave-bitter"]
+authors: ['dave-bitter']
-theme: "blue"
+theme: 'blue'
 ---

 The web is an incredibly powerful platform that keeps getting better.
 I’m always on the hunt for new capabilities, like the File System Access API, to create the best user experience on the web.
 In this article, we’ll have a look at what the File System Access API is, how it works and why this is such a great addition to the web as a platform.